Nirvan007/8051_MCU/8051_Keyboard_Seven_Segment_Display/Readme.md

 ![image](https://github.com/Nirvan007/8051_MCU/assets/127144315/d8bd778d-c6f7-45a8-a35b-cd0088ad7a4b)

 ## Conclusion
 I learned the interfacing of the 4*4 matrix keyboard and the 7-segment display with the 8051-microcontroller using Keil μvision 5 software.
-We also learnt about the key debounce function which helps to avoid false key acceptance.
+I also learned about the key debounce function which helps to avoid false key acceptance.